Registration open for Summer Session online classes

 By Shelley Preston

-In addition to the regular roster of online courses offered each year by the School of Continuing Education and Summer Sessions (SCE), many courses traditionally held on or off campus during the summer will be converted to online programs.
+In addition to the regular roster of online courses offered each year by the School of Continuing Education and Summer Sessions (SCE), courses traditionally held on or off campus during the summer have been converted to online programs.

-These special offerings include Cornell in Washington’s Enduring Global and American Issues: How the Coronavirus Pandemic is Rewriting the Rules of America and the World (GOVT 3071), taught by David Silbey, CIW’s associate director; and Practicing Medicine: Health Care Culture and Careers, a three-credit course focusing on COVID-19’s impact on health care, taught by Sam Beck, senior lecturer in the College of Human Ecology.
+These special online offerings include the Cornell Global Prelaw Program, taught by Cornell University Law School faculty Elizabeth Anker, Mitchel Lasser, Brian Richardson, and Nelson Tebbe; and Practicing Medicine: Health Care Culture and Careers, a three-credit course focusing on COVID-19’s impact on health care, taught by Sam Beck, senior lecturer in the College of Human Ecology.

 For registration deadlines, review the Summer Session academic calendar.
 Visit summer.cornell.edu to register.

 Shelley Preston is the School of Continuing Education and Summer Sessions’ communications and marketing specialist.